cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/waiting-room-api.md

 ---
-title: Waiting Room API
+title: Common API calls
 order: 5
 pcx-content-type: reference
 ---

 # Use the Cloudflare Waiting Room API

-[Cloudflare Waiting Rooms](/about) redirect visitors to virtual waiting rooms when they are trying to access web pages that have high volumes of traffic.
+Cloudflare Waiting Rooms redirect visitors to virtual waiting rooms when they are trying to access web pages that have high volumes of traffic.

 The [Cloudflare Waiting Room API](https://api.cloudflare.com/#waiting_rooms) provides an interface for programmatically managing waiting rooms.